m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 These steps are written for shoppers who want to use the Pyman marketplace.

 ### 1. Prepare your wallet
-- Install a web3 wallet (e.g., MetaMask).
+- Install the MetaMask web3 wallet.
 - Connect your wallet to the correct network (the app should indicate if it’s a testnet or mainnet).

 ### 2. Browse and choose